Marfa Boretskaya: Career

 Marfa Boretskaya was the daughter of Ivan Loshinsky.
-She married the boyar Isaak Boretsky, who served as the posadnik (mayor) of Novgorod until his death in the 1460s.
+She married the boyar (noble) Isaak Boretsky, who served as the posadnik (mayor) of Novgorod until his death in the 1460s.
 Together they had two sons: Dmitry and Fyodor.
 Marfa was one of the wealthiest people in Novgorod; she owned extensive land estates which produced products including flax and fur.
+Because of her husband's influential position, she was known as Marfa the Mayoress.
+Following her husband's death, she expanded her holdings with the colonization of unsettled lands along the Onega River, leading her to become the third-largest landholder in Novgorod.

 Although Novgorod recognized the grand prince of Moscow as the prince of Novgorod, relations between the two cities were damaged due to disputes over autonomy and taxes.
+Since the 10th century, Novgorod had served as Russia's main port for the Baltic trade, and from the 12th century, it enjoyed autonomy from the Russian grand princes.
+Novgorodian nobles governed the city on their own and invited outside princes to defend their territories, dismissing them at will.
+By the 1460s, Marfa was leading the boyar faction that opposed Moscow's policy of centralization.

 In 1471, Marfa and her sons, Dmitry and Fyodor, as the last representatives of the anti-Muscovite Boretsky family, attempted to negotiate with Casimir IV Jagiellon the terms of the city's handover to the Grand Duchy of Lithuania, provided that the city's ancient privileges and rights will be retained.
 They also invited Mikhailo Olelkovich to become city's ruler.
-On hearing about Marfa's manoeuvres, which violated the earlier Treaty of Yazhelbitsy, Ivan III advanced against Novgorod and defeated the Novgorodian volunteer army in the Battle of Shelon.
+On hearing about Marfa's manoeuvres, which violated the earlier Treaty of Yazhelbitsy, (Note: This treaty of 1456 forbade Novgorod from conducting its foreign affairs without the grand prince's approval.
+See: S. N. Valk, ed., Gramoty Velikogo Novgoroda i Pskova (Moscow and Leningrad: AN SSSR, 1949), Document Nos.
+22–23, pp. 39–43.)
+Ivan III advanced against Novgorod and defeated the Novgorodian volunteer army in the Battle of Shelon.
 In the wake of this disaster, Marfa's son, Dmitry, who had led the Novgorodian army, was executed on July 24, 1471, at the behest of the grand prince.